-\end{proposition} \begin{remark} This is a routine generalization of ~\cite[Propostion 6.1]{2016arXiv160601765B}.
+\end{proposition} \begin{remark} \textup{This is a generalization of ~\cite[Proposition 6.1]{2016arXiv160601765B}.
 Let $z$ be a point in the support of an ergodic measure that is Lyapunov regular and satisfies Birkhoff's Ergodic Theorem applied to the indicator function of $M\setminus \bigcup_{x\in O} B_f(x,\epsilon,\#O)$.
-The idea of the proof is using the fact that the growth rate of the logarithm of Jacobian when the iteration of the point $z$ is inside a small neighborhood of the periodic orbit is larger.
-(This is because that we can perturb the system near the periodic orbit by Lemma \ref{PerturbationLemma})This will force the iteration of $z$ to stay close to the periodic orbit very often since $z$ is a point in the support of a ergodic measure with large pressure.
-In the proof, we will need Lemma \ref{PerturbationLemma} and the fact that $N_0$ only denpends on $N$, $\phi$, $\delta$, $g$ and the Riemannian metric. \end{remark}
+The idea of the proof is to use the fact that the growth rate of the logarithm of Jacobian is larger when the iteration of the point $z$ is inside a small neighborhood of the periodic orbit because we can perturb the system near the periodic orbit by Lemma \ref{PerturbationLemma}.
+This will force the iteration of $z$ to stay close to the periodic orbit very often since $z$ is a point in the support of an ergodic measure with large pressure.
+In the proof, we will need Lemma \ref{PerturbationLemma} and the fact that $N_0$ only depends on $N$, $\phi$, $\delta$, $g$ and the Riemannian metric.} \end{remark}

 \begin{proof}

 We fix $\phi,\epsilon,\alpha$ and let $g\in \mathcal{R}$.
 Pick an arbitrarily small number $0<\eta\leq \eta_0(g)$ with $\eta_0(g)$ as give in the Lemma \ref{PerturbationLemma} and set

 By Lemma \ref{JacLemma} and $g\in \mathcal{R}$, there is a $N_1$ such that for any $0\leq k\leq d_0$, any $E\in \tmop{Grass}_k(TM)$, and any $n\geq N_1$, we have